almostengr/light-show-extender/README.md

 you are running.
 Those updates include posting the current song and providing alerts when problems are detected.

 This application is designed to run on Falcon Pi Players that are installed on Raspberry Pi.
-It may be possible, but has not been confirmed to have this application work with Beagle Bone Black (BBB) devices.

 ## Problem